weatherisgood2/ngpt/README.md

 2. Environment variables (`OPENAI_API_KEY`, `OPENAI_BASE_URL`, `OPENAI_MODEL`)
 3. Configuration file (selected by `--config-index`, defaults to index 0)
 4. Default values

+## Contributing

+We welcome contributions to nGPT!
+Whether it's bug fixes, feature additions, or documentation improvements, your help is appreciated.

+To contribute:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature-name`
+3. Make your changes
+4. Commit with clear messages following conventional commit guidelines
+5. Push to your fork and submit a pull request

+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on code style, pull request process, and development setup.

 ## License